KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/histogram.rst

 .. list-table::
    :header-rows: 1
    :width: 100%
-   :widths: 20 10 70
+   :widths: 25 10 65
    :class: table-wrap

    * - Parameter
      - Value
      - Description
-   * - Level height
+   * - Level Height
      - Integer
      - Set height of level.
 Allowed range is from 50 to 2048, default value is 200.
-   * - Scale height
+   * - Scale Height
      - Integer
      - Set height of color scale.
 Allowed range is from 0 to 40, default value is 12
    * - Display